 Maybe even thirds.
 And always ask for tasters.
 You don’t need to shell out for a pint every round.
 Craft beer houses are a tasting experience.
 Try loads of new things, drink slowly and in small doses, exchange thoughts with your date, try all the weirdest ones like the liquorice Stout and the chilli-infused Saison.
 Have a laugh with it, maybe share a tasting board together.
 It’s the little things like this that will get you feeling closer and more comfortable with each other, plus save you both a little bit of money.

-Cask ales aren’t just for old men and the price hasn’t been pushed up as much as keg products, so they’re always a quid or 2 cheaper.
+Cask ales aren’t just for old men and the price hasn’t been pushed up as much as keg products, so they’re always a quid or 2 cheaper, perfect for beer lovers.
 Stick to the pumps if you’re pinching pennies, especially if that’s not what you’re used to drinking.
 You might surprise yourself.

 Take away beers